mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 "I'm not.
 Gyuna has known for a couple months.”

 Gyuna laughed.
-I was actually really surprised how surprised Christian was.
+I was really surprised how surprised Christian was.
 I felt like she would've somehow given hints to him considering how much I texted her about my dates.
 "Remember that time when I said that Michael and I had a really good conversation?” she asked.
 “And then you asked if Michael had come out to me?
 I had to act like it wasn't true because I had to keep it a secret.
 Or remember the times when I'd ask you questions about my Korean friend being shy and wanting to find dates?
 I'd ask for advice so that I could give it to Michael."

 "Wow, my mind is kind of blown.
 Dang, it must be hard to have to go through those feelings.
 I'm sorry."
 I knew he was saying that not out of pity that I couldn't change my feelings but because I had to learn how to adapt to my circumstances with society.